The Real ROI of Courtroom Signage

 Digital signage has become an invaluable tool that allows security personnel to instantly communicate any emergency information.

-In the event of an emergency, courtroom signage can be used as emergency messaging solutions.
-Emergency alert templates can be prepared in advance and stored in the system.
+In the event of an emergency, use courtroom signage as an emergency messaging solution.
+Prepare emergency alert templates in advance and store in the system.
 During an emergency, these alerts, including CAP alerts from local and national sources, can take over the displays and override current content to provide information about the emergency and instructions on what to do.

-While the ROI of courtroom signage may not be visible on a spreadsheet, the effects can be observed on a daily basis.
+While the ROI of courtroom signage isn’t visible on a spreadsheet, the effects can be observed on a daily basis.